oliwarner/django-multifactor/README.md

 If you use HTML emails for your email fallback, you can create a `multifactor/email.html` template (accepting user, message context variables).

 You can use this to include your product logo, or an explanation.

+# Testing
+This project uses [tox](https://tox.readthedocs.io/en/latest/) for testing.
+Install tox via pip and run `tox` to run the tests.